 - Mississippi Gulf Coast Hotels

 — Day Trip to Jackson MS, the City With Soul

 Distance and Time (from New Orleans): 186 miles, 2 hours 45 minutes

 Head north on I-55 to visit the Mississippi State Capital, Jackson, aka The City With Soul.
 Jackson MS is a fantastic city for an overnight, because it features one of our favorite romantic hotels in the US.
 But on a shorter day trip, you may only have time to visit the extraordinary museums, historic neighborhoods, or fabulous restaurants.

 Or perhaps you are heading there for a Jackson State football game or other event.
 Whatever the reason to visit, see our guide to fun things to do in Jackson Mississippi.

 Traffic will most likely be heaviest during morning rush hours into New Orleans and afternoon rush hours out of New Orleans.
 For best results, avoid travel in the heavy directions at those times.

 The shortest direction may not be the quickest.
 For instance, driving straight across Lake Pontchartrain to get to parts of Louisiana Northshore may take longer than driving through Slidell on the east edge of the lake.

-Thank you for reading this list of cool, happy, and fun day trips from New Orleans.
+Thank you for reading our list of cool, happy, and fun day trips from New Orleans.
 By no means is this a comprehensive list.
-Comment with your favorite New Orleans day trip, places to go in Coastal Mississippi, or things to do in Louisiana Gulf Coast.